-The following table sets forth certain information as of March 22, 2023, regarding the beneficial ownership of shares of our Common Stock by (a) each of our directors, (b) each of our Named Executive Officers, (c) all of our directors and Named Executive Officers as a group, and (d) each person known to us to be the beneficial owner of more than five percent of our Common Stock.
+The following table sets forth certain information as of March 25, 2024, regarding the beneficial ownership of shares of our common stock by (a) each of our directors, (b) each of our Named Executive Officers, (c) all of our directors and Named Executive Officers as a group, and (d) each person known to us to be the beneficial owner of more than five percent of our common stock.
 Unless otherwise indicated, all shares are owned directly and the indicated person has sole voting and dispositive power with respect to such shares.
 The SEC has defined "beneficial ownership" of a security to mean the possession, directly or indirectly, of voting power and/or dispositive power with respect to such security.
-A stockholder is also deemed to be, as of any date, the beneficial owner of all securities that such stockholder has the right to acquire within 60 days after that date through (a) the exercise of any option, warrant or right, (b) the conversion of a security, (c) the power to revoke a trust, discretionary account or similar arrangement.
+A stockholder is also deemed to be, as of any date, the beneficial owner of all securities that such stockholder has the right to acquire within 60 days after that date through (a) the exercise of any option, warrant or right, (b) the conversion of a security, (c) the power to revoke a trust, discretionary account or similar arrangement, or (d) the automatic termination of a trust, discretionary account or similar arrangement.